ghc/ghc/hadrian/README.md

 You can pass several `--docs=...` flags, Hadrian will combine their effects.

+To build haddock documentation for upload to hackage you need to pass the `--haddock-base-url` flag, by default this will choose a url suitable for uploading to hackage but you might also want to pass something like `http://127.0.0.1:8080/package/%pkg%/docs` for testing upload locally on a local hackage server.

 #### Source distribution

 To build a GHC source distribution tarball, run `build source-dist`.